 I have come to the unavoidable conclusion that surely the brain has a facilitating and not a productive function to live consciousness.
 By making a scientific case for consciousness as non-local and thus a ubiquitous phenomenon, we have to question the purely materialist paradigm of science.
 Also, Recent NDE studies seem to be a source of new perspectives towards the possibility of the continuity of our consciousness after physical death..

-Dr..
-Pim van Lommel, graduated in medicine from the University of Utrecht in 1971.
+Dr. Pim van Lommel, graduated in medicine from the University of Utrecht in 1971.
 He is specialized in cardiology and worked as a cardiologist at the Rijnstate Hospital, a University Hospital in Arnhem, Netherlands from 1977 until 2003.
 He is now researching near-death experiences full-time.
 (NDE).

-In 1986, The doctor.
-Lommel began his research on near-death experiences, posting on 2001 in the prestigious medical journal The Lancet, together with his colleagues, the work “The near-death experience in survivors of cardiac arrest: a prospective study in the Netherlands..
+In 1986, Dr. Lommel began his research on near-death experiences, posting on 2001 in the prestigious medical journal The Lancet, together with his colleagues, the work “The near-death experience in survivors of cardiac arrest: a prospective study in the Netherlands..
 In his latest works, He goes on to write about his concept of the continuity of our "non-local" consciousness and the mind-brain relationship..
 In the year 2007 He achieved public recognition with his work, which was a Dutch best seller., “Endless Consciousness: a scientific view on the Near-Death Experience”, translated into several languages including English, French, German, polish and spanish.
 In 2010 translated into English as, “Consciousness Beyond Life, The Science of the Near-Death Experience”, (Consciousness Beyond Life, the Science of the Near-Death Experience).

 In 2005 was awarded the "Bruce Greyson Research Award" by the IANDS Association (International Association for Near-Death Studies) In U.S.A, and in the year 2006 He was presented with the Life Time Achievement Award by the President of India at the World Congress of Clinical Preventive Cardiology, in New Delhi.
 He has recently received the "2010 Book Award" from the Scientific and Medical Network of England..